By Hedy S. Wald

 Indeed.
 A recent medical humanities article (co-authored with my colleagues Drs.
 Rubenfeld and Fins)1 was a resounding call for teaching lessons of the Holocaust within medical education.
 We joined others in the medical education/bioethics community calling for a curriculum that would create space for a mix of reflective practice and historical awareness to grapple with the medical profession’s central role in “using science to help legitimize persecution, murder and ultimately genocide.”3

 “Almost every aspect of contemporary medical ethics is influenced by the history of physician involvement in the Holocaust,” Wynia and colleagues wrote.1 The United States Holocaust Memorial Museum’s (USHMM) “Deadly Medicine: Creating the Master Race” exhibit3 documents the moral failures of individual physicians and the medical establishment during the Third Reich including participation in horrific experimentation and medicalized genocide.
-My daughter, a pediatrics resident at the time, and I visited that exhibit in 2012 and in our photo essay about this experience, confronted how healers became killers,4 how traditional Hippocratic virtues morphed into unspeakable evil.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.